coglinev3/ansible-development/docs/provider/virtualbox.md

 # Save a single machine

-If only one single machine is to be saved, for example el6-node1, the following commands can be executed:
+If only a single machine is to be saved, eg. el6-node1, the following commands can be executed:

 ```bash
 vagrant halt el6-node1